ant31/ant31box/PROJECT_TODO.md

 **Goal:** Create outstanding documentation and clear usage patterns that make `ant31box` a pleasure to use.

--   [ ] **Create a "Quickstart" / "Getting Started" Guide:**
+-   [x] **Create a "Quickstart" / "Getting Started" Guide:**
-    -   [ ] Write a tutorial in the `README.md` or a new `docs/getting_started.md` that walks a developer through bootstrapping a brand new microservice, from setting up the config to creating a custom API endpoint.
+    -   [x] Write a tutorial in the `README.md` that walks a developer through bootstrapping a brand new microservice, from setting up the config to creating a custom API endpoint.

 -   [ ] **Write In-Depth Guides for Core Features:**
     -   [ ] **Configuration:** A detailed guide on extending `ConfigSchema`, the file and environment variable loading hierarchy, and best practices.